Crypnotic/ModernVotifier/README.markdown

     }

-## Compiling Vote Listeners

-Vote listeners can be compiled by including Votifier in the class path.
-For example:

-	javac -cp Votifier.jar FlatfileVoteListener.java

 ## Encryption

 Votifier uses one-way RSA encryption to ensure that only a trusted toplist can tell Votifier when a vote has been made.
 When it is first run, Votifier will generate a 2048 bit RSA key pair and store the keys in the `./plugins/votifier/rsa` directory.
 When you link Votifier with a toplist, the toplist will ask you for your Votifier public key - this is located at `./plugins/votifier/rsa/public.key` and the toplist will use this key to encrypt vote data.
 It is essential that you do not share these keys with your players, as a smart player can use the key to create a spoof packet and tell Votifier that they voted when they really didn't.